realjoenguyen/realjoenguyen.github.io/_pages/about.md

 }
 </style>

 Currently, I'm a Ph.D. student in Artificial Intelligence at Oregon State University, advised by Professor [Stefan Lee](https://web.engr.oregonstate.edu/~leestef/).
 I'm working on the intersection of natural language processing (NLP) and reinforcement learning (RL): developing agents that understand human language to act accordingly.

-My vision is to build AI agents that can interact and cooperate with humans naturally through language to solve complex tasks, thus can free humans from repetitive and boring tasks.
+My vision is to build AI agents that can cooperate with humans naturally to solve complex tasks, freeing humans from repetitive tasks.
 Specifically, I'm interested in the following research questions:

 - How to make agents ground human language to the physical world?
 - How to make agents act accordingly to environment descriptions?